statamic/v2-docs/content/collections/tags/taxonomy.md

     name: min_count
     type: 'integer *0*'
     description: >
-      The minimum number of terms a taxonomy must have to show up in the list.
+      The minimum number of entries a taxonomy term must have to show up in the list.
   -
     name: collection